wizlab-it/temperature-monitor/README.md

 - two sensor IDs supported (selected via a switch)

+- optional alerts can be sent via Telegram when the temperature rises above or falls below the allowed range (when online data post is enabled)

 The device is battery powered (18650 Li-ion 3.7V battery), but can be powered via any standard 5V USB battery charger, just connecting it to the ESP8266 board.